 a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business.

-information that is proprietary or confidential and is either clearly labelled as such or identified as Confidential Information in clause 11.5 or clause 11.6.
+information that is proprietary or confidential and is either clearly labelled as such or identified as Confidential Information in clause 11.5.

 the agreed order form executed by WorkCast and the Customer, incorporating these Terms.

 “Controller, processor, data subject, personal data, personal data breach, processing and appropriate technical and organisational measures”

 as defined by the UK Data Protection Act 2018